shayisthaabdulla/CRM_Data_Validation/README.md

 WHERE a.lead_id IS NULL;

---Validate duplicate emails in leads---
+9. Write a SQL query to validate duplicate emails in leads:

 SELECT email, COUNT(*)
 FROM crm_leads